carldunham/useful-cookery/cline-rules.md

 - Use constants for string literals that are used in multiple places, especially for filter keys, error messages, and other identifiers
 - When handling errors that don't affect the main return value (e.g., errors from counting operations when you already have results to return), log the error and continue rather than returning nil
 - Document any intentional deviations from linting rules in the code with clear explanations
+- Structure database operations with a consistent pattern:
+  - For complex database operations (like those involving multiple entities), use a transaction-based approach
+  - Break down database operations into logical components:
+    - Base entity operations (e.g., recipe base data)
+    - Related entity operations (e.g., ingredients, steps)
+    - Utility functions for handling SQL NULL values and type conversions
+  - Use helper functions for fetching related entities (e.g., `fetchRecipeIngredients`, `fetchRecipeSteps`)
+  - Create helper functions for handling common database patterns like nullable fields
+- When implementing complex functions:
+  - Start by identifying repeated code blocks or similar patterns
+  - Extract these patterns into helper functions with clear, descriptive names
+  - Consider creating utility functions for common operations (e.g., SQL NULL handling)
+  - Break down large functions into smaller, focused functions that each handle a specific aspect
+  - Use meaningful function names that describe what the function does, not just the entity it works with

 ### Frontend (React)